Hobbies & CraftsRare U.S. Coins

 There are no hard-and-fast values for Full Steps nickels, because:

-• The value of these coins depends on their individual grade.
+• The value of Full Steps nickels depends on their individual grade.

-• Some dates are rarer than others with Full Steps details.
+• Some Jefferson nickel dates are rarer than others with Full Steps details.

-The rarest Full Steps Jefferson nickels are also the most valuable:
+The bottom line is this… The rarest Full Steps Jefferson nickels are also the most valuable.

 • The highest values across the grading spectrum are generally those from the 1950s and 1960s.